General Information

 Pylon | Reinforced concrete and steel |

-Girder | Cold-formed steel (CFS) longitudinal beam |
+Girder | Steel longitudinal beam |

 Bridge Configuration

-Figure 2 shows the bridge.
+Figure 2 shows a schematic lateral view of the bridge.

-The main cable is connected to the end of the girder by an eye bolt and sleeve.
-Figure 7 shows a schematic three-dimensional view of the bridge.
+The main cable passes through a U-shaped plate that is welded to a transverse C-channel and the girder.
+Figure 5 shows a schematic three-dimensional view of the bridge.